j1rie/IRMP_STM32_KBD/eventlircd/README.md

 ## Without eventlircd: Resuming softhddevice
 No X11 keypresses are passed on by softhddevice when suspended and SuspendClose=1.
 E.g. triggerhappy is needed to resume from suspend.
-See irmp_stm32_kbd.conf.
+See irmp_stm32_kbd.conf and 70-irmp.rules.